 The RoboRIO contains circuitry to remove power from the MXP connector when it detects an input voltage drop below a certain voltage level; this is known as a Stage 2 brownout.
 While brownouts do not typically occur during a FRC match (since fresh batteries are typically used at these times), during practice matches brownouts are common.
-If the robot drive chain draws large amounts of current, even for a short time, brownouts could potentially occur even with a FRC match.
+If the robot drive train draws large amounts of current, even for a short time, brownouts could potentially occur even with a FRC match.

-To avoid a navX-MXP restart when stage 2 brownouts occur, a secondary power supply for the navX-MXP circuit board should be provided.
+To avoid a navX-sensor restart when stage 2 brownouts occur, a secondary power supply for the navX-sensor circuit board should be provided.
 Fortunately, the RoboRIO provides just such a power supply, since its onboard USB interface is powered by a boost regulator which will provide 5V of power even when the RoboRIO input voltage (VIN) drops as low as 4.4 volts (once the RoboRIO VIN drops lower than this, the RoboRIO itself will restart).

 If your robot moves during calibration, or if noticeable temperature changes occur during calibration, the calibration process may take longer than normal.

 Using the navX-sensor yaw angle before calibration completes may result in errors in robot control.
 To avoid this situation, your robot software should verify that calibration has completed (e.g., by calling the isCalibrating() function) before using navX-sensor data.

 During operation of the robot, certain actions (for instance, driving over a bump at high speed) may cause the navX-sensor circuit board to become dislodged from the MXP connector.

 To avoid this case, when mounting the navx-sensor circuit board to the RoboRIO MXP port, be sure to secure the navX-sensor circuit board firmly to the RoboRio via two correctly-sized screws.